Yossi Dashti: Contributions to China–Israel relations

 In 2013, he took part in the Beijing Forum, where he presented the policies, programs, and initiatives that Israel implemented in order to shift from a traditional and agricultural focused economy to innovation-driven economy.
 Dashti serves as the deputy director of the China-Israel Innovation Center in Jilin University and has been delivering keynote speeches in various conferences throughout China, including, Xian education and Hangzhou Artificial Intelligent.
 He participated in the Wuzhen World Internet Conference (WIC) that was initiated by Alibaba's CEO Jack Ma.
 In 2017, he joined a delegation of businessmen and academics led by Israeli Prime Minister Benjamin Netanyahu and jointed by the ministries of health, economic, and environment.
 During this visit, the China-Israel Innovation Comprehensive Partnership agreement was announced and signed.
 In 2018, Dashti participated in the meetings with the Chinese Vice President Wang Qishan and his delegation and at the Fourth China-Israel Innovation Conference.
-Dr. Dashti is part of China-Israel roadshow presents, which is an unparalleled chance to showcase Israel's hottest new technologies to Chinese business leaders in both the public and private sector.
-On July 15, 2019, Dr. Dashti has led the China-Israel Science and Technology Innovation Cooperation Symposium Held in Changchun.
+Dashti is part of China-Israel roadshow presents, which is an unparalleled chance to showcase Israel's hottest new technologies to Chinese business leaders in both the public and private sector.
+On July 15, 2019, Dashti has led the China-Israel Science and Technology Innovation Cooperation Symposium Held in Changchun.